wqking/metapp/doc/interfaces/metaclass.md

 MetaItem & registerConstructor(const Variant & constructor);
 ```

 Register a constructor.
-The parameter `constructor` is a Variant of `metapp::Constructor`.
+The parameter `constructor` is a Variant of `metapp::Constructor` or any callable that returns
+a pointer to the class such as factory function.
 The returned `MetaItem` can be used to add annotations to the meta data.

 **Example**